 - A youth is considered 18 years of age and younger.
 An adult is considered to be 19 years of age and older.
 A senior is considered to be 65 years of age and older.

-- One individual will be selected in each of the Citizen of the Year Award categories.
+- One individual will be selected in the youth, adult, and senior category.

 - Volunteer hours as required for secondary school graduation are not to be included when considering levels of contribution to the community.

 - Consideration will be given to citizens that demonstrate tenure in their participation and/or activism.